 Naveran Brut Vintage

-VINIFICATION AND AGEING: Each grape variety is harvested, crushed and fermented separately in stainless steel tanks at low temperature, tirage and second fermentation in the bottle typical of the méthode Champenoise for a minimum of 12 months and often longer, depending on vintage.
+Each grape variety is harvested, crushed and fermented separately in stainless steel tanks at low temperature, tirage and second fermentation in the bottle (typical of the traditional method for sparkling wine) for a minimum of 12 months and often longer, depending on vintage.
 Then, disgorgement (deguelle) is followed by dosage.
 The wine is aged for a minimum of 12 months and often longer, depending on vintage, on its lees.

-TASTING NOTES: Pale green-tinged gold.
+Pale green-tinged gold.
 Bright and energetic on the nose, displaying Meyer lemon and melon scents and a smoky mineral topnote.
 Fleshy, dry and focused on the palate, offering ripe citrus and orchard fruit flavors with a spicy edge of ginger.
 Finishes smooth and sappy, displaying good persistence and a touch of toastiness. --Josh Raynolds.